 - Cultivate the capability to take prudent risks to explore and learn.
 It embeds the realization that failure is a real possibility and a plan that anticipates how to survive a sequence of small failures (of “affordable losses”) is far preferable to incurring a substantial loss that bankrupts you.

 I think successful entrepreneurs also commit to self-improvement.
 They recognize their limitations and address them either with ongoing self-improvement efforts or by partnering with others who have complementary strengths.
-They rely not only on self-assessment to detect personal limitations and weaknesses but also actively solicit feedback from team members, customers, partners, and other members of the communities they are are a part of.
+They rely not only on self-assessment to detect personal limitations and weaknesses but also actively solicit feedback from team members, customers, partners, and other members of the communities they are a part of.

 Related Blog Posts